Ramilake/ExplorationMacro/README.md

 # NeuroscienceExplorationMacro
-This is an exploration macro created to help analyze our exploration data
+These are macro's created to help analyze our exploration and string pulling data